Questions remain about Riverfront development around the stadium

 “Unfortunately, there were a lot of empty promises that were made,” said Wichita city council member Jeff Blubaugh.

-Riverfront Stadium is in District Four of the Wichita City Council district boundaries.
-Blubaugh represents District Four.
+Riverfront Stadium is in District 4 of the Wichita City Council district boundaries.
+Blubaugh represents that district.

 “And now we’re asking the question again, when is construction going to start?” said Blubaugh on Friday.
 “I’m going to keep asking the questions, and the public needs to know when this development’s going to happen.
 This was all built up as a catalyst site.”